Chinati Foundation (Marfa, Texas, USA)_Overwhelmed by the vast space

 After leaving the visitor center, head towards a warehouse-like building about 50 meters away.
 Apparently firearms were manufactured at this location.
 The building has a semi-circular roof and seems to be over 10m high to the top.
 There is a door entrance at the end, and the guide unlock it and go inside.

 The inside is vast.
 It is probably 20m wide and 80m deep.
-Here, rectangular parallelepiped objects made of aluminum are lined up.
+Here, rectangular parallelepiped objects made of aluminum lined up.
 The size of the rectangular parallelepiped is approximately 2m (width) x 1m (depth) x 1m (height).
 They are all the same size, measuring 41″ x 51″ x 72″ to be exact.
 The size is the same, but the structure is slightly different.
 There is a space at the top, a board hangs diagonally, there are shelves inside, and so on.
 According to the explanation by guide, everything is different.

-The side of the building is made of glass and the inside is bright.
-As I walk among these rectangular parallelepiped objects, a question arose and I asked the guide, “Why did he choose this kind of artwork and display method?”
-“I do not think there was any particular purpose.” was the answer by guide.
-It is hard to say, but I was amazed at the thoroughness with which these rather absurd artworks were displayed, lined up at equal intervals across a vast site, and something I had never experienced before.
+Guide answered.
+It is hard to say, but I amazed at the thoroughness with which these rather absurd artworks displayed, lined up at equal intervals across a vast site, and something I had never experienced before.
 Amazing.

 Dan Flavin / untitled (Marfa Project)

-Exit the second building where Donald Judd’s artwork is displayed.
+Exit the second building where Donald Judd’s artwork displayed.
 When the guide locks the door, we move to a building visible to the side.
 There is a U-shaped building here.
 I think the guide’s explanation was that it was a lodging facility.
 There is a door on the U-shaped horizontal bar of this building, and the guide unlock it.
 When I went inside, there was nothing there.
 Walk toward the U-shaped vertical part led by a guide.
-An illuminated artwork is displayed at this vertical part of the building.
+An illuminated artwork displayed at this vertical part of the building.
 It is colorful and fantastic.

-If that is all there, there is nothing really surprising, but here is what was amazing.
-The U-shaped vertical part is where the artworks are displayed, so I cannot go to the other side.
-View the artwork from the horizontal part at the bottom of the U-shape, and exit through the door at the bottom horizontal part.
 Once outside, the guide locks the door, moves to a building on the horizontal part above the U-shape, unlocks the door there, enters the building, and walks all the way to the back.
 Then, look at the U-shaped vertical part from the opposite side.
 There are artworks of illumination there.
 However, the color is different from the first artwork I saw.
 This is also colorful and fantastic.

-Repeatedly entering and exiting through the door, unlocking and closing the door by the guide, walking inside the building, moving from building to building, admiring the illuminated artworks, drinking water from a plastic bottle.
-The above process is repeated.
+The above process repeats.
 After watching it, I felt an indescribable sense of accomplishment.
-This can be considered an experiential artwork.
+This can be an experiential artwork.
 It is not just the viewing, but the process up to the viewing that is amazing.
 Enough impact.

-After watching, the guide was covered in sweat.
-Halfway through, I was asked, “Do you want to watch it until the end?
-If it is too difficult, you can stop halfway.”
-But I watched it until the end.
-Experiencing the entire process is an important part of this artwork, so please do not give up and complete it until the end.
+However, I have seen it until the end.
+Experiencing the entire process is an important part of this artwork.
+Therefore please do not give up and complete it until the end.

 Now, this artwork reminded me of James Turrell’s artwork in terms of its handling of light.
 I checked with the guide and learned that Dan Flavin is about 10 years older than James Turrell and is a pioneer in this field.